Skip to contents

 The x argument here represents the portfolio object handed over by the user when calling get_resources() which is an sf-object and can thus be used to derive the spatial extent of the portfolio.
 Next, comes the name and the type of the resource which is required for the backend to correctly handle the output and log the resource once it has been made available.

-The other arguments should default to the their respective output values of mapme_options() and represent a character vector for the output directory, a logical to control the verbosity and another logical indicating if the code is currently executed in a testing mode.
+The other arguments should default to the their respective output values of mapme_options() and represent a character vector for the output directory, a logical to control the verbosity.
+Note, that the output directory might be NULL in case a user wishes to access data directly from a remote source.
 We will look into how these things come together now as we peak into constructing the actual body of a resource function.

 Constructing a resource function - Body